Wita5237/sm64-fst-brute-forcer-hip/README.md

 -q:                                         Search all 8 "quadrants" simultaneously.
 Overrides platform position set by -p.

--o:                                         Path to the output file.
+-o &lt;path&gt;:                                  Path to the output file.

 -t &lt;threads&gt;:                               Number of CUDA threads to assign to the program.